kellycious/PIPEX/README.md

-# PIPEX
-Recoding the pipe use
+Coding the use of "|"
+Details: Simple code, discovery of "waitpid" function.

+Mark: 100
+@ 42 school Paris